-You can publish documents from any source account to any destination account.
-Cloudpress will take care of converting the document to the appropriate format for the destination system.
+You can export documents from Google Docs to any connected account.
+Cloudpress will take care of converting the document to the appropriate format for your Content Management System.
 It will also take care of uploading any images embedded in the document to the destination system.

-When you publish a document with Cloudpress, it will add the document to a publication queue.
-This means that the document may not be published immediately once you have selected to publish it.
+When you export a document with Cloudpress, it will add the document to an export queue.
+This means that the document may not be exported immediately once you have selected to export it.

-Factors that can affect the time it takes to publish a document are the number of images and the size of those images.
+Factors that can affect the time it takes to export a document are the number of images and the size of those images.

-In reality, however, documents will typically be available within a few seconds after you have chosen to publish it.
+In reality, however, documents will typically be available within a few seconds after you have chosen to export it.

-Cloudpress also allow you to republish any document after it has been published initially.
+Cloudpress also allows you to re-export any document after it has been exported initially.
 In this case, Cloudpress will overwrite the content of the document on the destination service with the updated content from Google Docs.

-Cloudpress does not do a two-way sync.
-If you made changes to the content on the destination service and then republish the document, the changes made on the destination system will be overwritten.
+Cloudpress does not do two-way sync.
+If you make changes to the content on the destination service and then re-export the document, the changes made on the destination system will be overwritten.